 When you’re running a small business, you need to stay abreast of every possible money-saving strategy.
 So if you’ve been putting off a substantial computer systems upgrade, now is an excellent time to reconsider.
-The “Protecting Americans from Tax Hikes Act of 2015” (PATH Act) became law on December 18, 2015, and increased the Section 179 deduction limit from $25,000 to $500,000 – a 20-fold increase.
+The “Protecting Americans from Tax Hikes Act of 2015” has been updated for 2018 and beyond increasing the deduction limit to $1 million.
+The limit on equipment purchases has also been increased to $2.5 million.

 So if you are going to need a new server, upgrade, move to the cloud or perhaps need a new phone system in the near future, before the end of the year is a great time to help maximize your Section 179 deduction.
 After all, no one wants to hand over one penny more to the government than is absolutely necessary.
 We all work way too hard for that!